mikeizbicki/ucr-cs100/assignments/lab/lab5-cp/README.md

 ### deliverables

 The deliverables for this lab are more complicated than for previous labs.
-We want your `cp` program added to your `rshell` project on github.
+We want your `cp` program added to your `rshell` project on GitHub.
 Source code should go in the `src` folder, and the `Makefile` needs to be modified to build the `cp` program and put it in the `bin` folder.
 This is the same setup we had for the `ls` command you wrote for homework.

 There is one catch though: you are not allowed to commit the code to your own repository.
 Your partner must fork your repo, commit the code, and issue a pull request making all the changes.
 I want you to get practice contributing to other people's open source projects and having other people contribute to your own projects.